JasperXuEvolution/Efficient-and-multiplexed-somatic-genome-editing-with-Cas12a-mice/README.md

 - PE300 folder: Scripts for PE300 sequencing data.

 ## Cas12a_Efficiency
-- Includes scripts for analyzing Cas12a Ultra-seq data from efficiency experiments.
+- Scripts for analyzing Cas12a Ultra-seq data from efficiency experiments.

 ## Triple_Knockout
-- Includes scripts for analyzing Cas12a Ultra-seq data from the triple tumor suppressor knockout experiment.
+- Scripts for analyzing Cas12a Ultra-seq data from the triple tumor suppressor knockout experiment.

 ## Figure_Plot
 - Scripts for generating all Cas12a Ultra-seq experiment-related figures.